Parasite Control for Dogs is Critical for Their Well-Being

 How to Protect Your Dog with Parasite Prevention

-We will consult with you on what the best methods are for your pet.
-If an infestation has already occurred we will advise you on the most effective treatment method, both for your bed and to rid your home of a possible infestation.
+We will consult with you on what the best methods are for your pet based on their lifestyle.
+If an infestation has already occurred, we will advise you on the most effective treatment, both for your dog and to get rid of a possible infestation in your home.

 While prevention is always best for parasite control, your veterinarian will recommend an effective medication and course of treatment should an infestation occur.